inria-emeraude/son/web/docs/lectures/lecture1.md

 </p><figcaption><center>The Teensy 4.0 (left) and the associated audio adapter board (right)</center></figcaption>
 </figure>

 The [Teensy 4.0](https://www.pjrc.com/store/teensy40.html) is a microcontroller-based development board developed by PJRC.
 As an open source environment, tons of useful information can be found on their website: <https://www.pjrc.com>.
 The Teensy 4.0 is based on a powerful ARM Cortex-M7 microcontroller providing plenty of computational power (600 MHz with a Floating Point Unit - FPU) for real-time audio DSP (Digital Signal Processing) and many GPIOs (General Purpose Inputs and Outputs) for interfacing, etc. The CPU performances are many times faster than typical 32 bit microcontrollers.
-The FPU performs 32 bit float and 64 bit double precision math in directly in hardware.
-DSP extension instructions accelerate signal processing, filters, Fourier transform, etc. The [Teensy Audio library](https://www.pjrc.com/teensy/td_libs_Audio.html) automatically makes uses of these DSP instructions.
+The FPU performs 32 bit float and 64 bit double precision math directly in hardware.
+DSP extension instructions accelerate signal processing, filters, Fourier transform, etc. The [Teensy Audio library](https://www.pjrc.com/teensy/td_libs_Audio.html) automatically makes use of these DSP instructions.

 <figure>
 <p align="center">